 A CFO must have the following characteristics:

-A forward-thinking approach is one of the most important characteristics of a successful CFO.
+- Forward-thinking Approach: A forward-thinking approach is one of the most important characteristics of a successful CFO.
 Records management is the responsibility of accountants, bookkeepers, and controllers.
 They keep the accounts tidy and correct while creating progress reports.
-They also assist in the creation of budgets based on statistics, but their functions are backward-looking.
-A CFO specializes in protracted strategy.
+They also assist in the creation of budgets based on statistics, but their functions are backwards-looking.
+A CFO specialises in protracted strategy.
 A prediction is one of a CFO’s most effective tools.

-Several CFOs join the organization having been elevated from Controllers to Chief Financial Officers in an old role.
+- Extensive Financial Management Experience: Several CFOs join the organisation having been elevated from Controllers to Chief Financial Officer in an old role.
 This rise, however, does not always accompany a change in experience, training, or mentoring.
 Your CFO would have gained this high-level financial experience over time if they made this change years ago.

 Conclusion